XHMM/react-native-popupmenu/README.md

 # React-Native-PopupMenu
-Provide a programmatically api for showing popup menu
+Provide a imperative api for showing popup menu

 ## Why this?
-Although there are repos has implemented native popup menu component for android ([@react-native-menu/menu](https://github.com/react-native-menu/menu),  [react-native-context-menu-view](https://github.com/mpiannucci/react-native-context-menu-view)), but they **didn't solve the issue when pressable component as the children of popup menu, press will not be triggered**, using api to control showing seems more flexible.
+Although there are repos have implemented native popup menu for android ([@react-native-menu/menu](https://github.com/react-native-menu/menu),  [react-native-context-menu-view](https://github.com/mpiannucci/react-native-context-menu-view)), they **didn't solve the issue when pressable component as the children of popup menu, pressing will not be triggered**, using api to control showing seems more flexible.

-This repo didn't provide ios implementation, because ios doesn't have this issue, but if someone has this requirement, open a PR or issue is welcomed.
+This repo didn't provide ios implementation, because ios doesn't have above issue, but if someone has this requirement, PR or issue is welcome.